 A VPN protects you from fake hotspots, which are convincing-looking Wi-Fi hotspots designed to steal people’s data and/or personal information.
 Even if you connect, your data can’t be intercepted.

 VPNs can also protect your privacy by disguising your location.
 For some of us that means it prevents those ubiquitous trackers from following us around the internet, and it enables us to get past geoblocking when we travel – handy if you want to catch up on that box set but aren’t in the same country as your subscription.
 But for others it’s life-saving, because it evades censorship and government monitoring of communications.
 A VPN makes it much harder to identify the source of an upload, or what websites a person might have visited.

-What can I use a VPN service for?
+VPN services: what can I use them for?

 If there’s one worry when it comes to using technology and the internet, it’s privacy.
 By using a VPN, you can, in theory, prevent your internet service provider (ISP) and government from seeing your internet history.